-But numpy is not only important for machine learning and data science.
-More conservative areas are relying on numpy, too.
-People use numpy in maths, electrical engineering, high-performance computing, simulations, and many more areas.
+But NumPy is not only important for machine learning and data science.
+More conservative areas rely on it, too.
+People use NumPy in maths, electrical engineering, high-performance computing, simulations, and many more areas.

 import numpy as np import matplotlib.pyplot as plt # evenly distributed data between 0 and 1 x = np.arange(0., 1., 0.1) # xkcd-styled plot plt.xkcd() # linear, quadratic, and cubic plots plt.plot(x, x, 'v-', x, x**2, 'x-', x, x**3, 'o-') plt.savefig("functions.jpg") plt.show()

 Wherever you go in data science with Python, NumPy is already there!

 What are the Limitations of NumPy?